chatternet/chatternet-client-http/README.md

 Chatter Net is a modern decentralized semantic web built atop self-sovereign identity.

 Find more information [chatternet.github.io](https://chatternet.github.io/).
+For more, you can have a look at the sibling [server project](https://github.com/chatternet/chatternet-server-http), and a prototype work-in-progress [social application](https://www.conversely.social) used to dog food the development process.

 **Warning**: Chatter Net is currently in the prototype phase.
 Features are missing,